215 Beacon is located on the south side of Beacon, between Clarendon and Dartmouth, with 213 Beacon to the east and 217 Beacon to the west.

 “A block of five brown-stone fronts is to be started immediately upon the land…which has been purchased by C. W. Freeland, esq.
 These houses are to be built from plans drawn by Messrs.
 Ware and Van Brunt and are to be constructed of first-class materials.
 Mr. Hammond, who has been superintending the building of Mr. Beebe’s elegant house on the old Hancock estate, is to be the builder of this block.”
 James Beebe’s house was located at 30 Beacon; the builder probably was John Hammond, a carpenter and housewright.

 On April 30, 1870, 215 Beacon was purchased from Charles Freeland by attorney Henry Clinton Hutchins, He and his wife, Mary Louisa (Grout) Hutchins, made it their home.
 They previously had lived at 79 Pinckney.
-They also maintained a home in Milton.
+They also maintained a home in Milton and later in Cohasset.

 Henry Hutchins’s niece, Julia (Hutchins) Hale, the widow of Horace Reed Hale, and their daughter, Kate Hale, lived with them.